Hamstring Tendinopathy – A Breakdown of Causes, Treatment & Prevention

 - Down on your back.

-- Lift your hips and bottom, keeping the harms extended.
+- Lift your hips and bottom, keeping extended.

 - Maintain this posture for 20 seconds.

 - Repeat several times.

-A wide range of exercises help prevent injury while improving strength and flexibility.
+A wide range of exercises helps prevent injury while improving strength and flexibility.
 The examples above are only a few.
-Keep in mind that the most effective way for developing strong muscles structure is regular practice.
+Keep in mind that the most effective way for developing strong muscles structure is a regular practice.

-In order to keep a high level of fitness you should follow a training program.
-Other methods that help preventing possible injuries are listed below.
+In order to keep a high level of fitness, you should follow a training program.
+Other methods that help to prevent possible injuries are listed below.

 - Method 2: Proper warm up before starting training is a universal way of keeping the muscles healthy.
-Remember the body has to know what you’re about to do, the muscles must pass a previous conditioning exercises before the deep training session starts, so you avoid strain and another possible complication.
+Remember the body has to know what you’re about to do, the muscles must pass previous conditioning exercises before the deep training session starts, so you avoid strain and another possible complication.

 - Method 3: Yoga or Pilates are very popular exercises to stretch the body and develop flexibility.
-These practises are also beneficial to boost concentration, develop good breathing techniques and helping relax the muscles.
+These practices are also beneficial to boost concentration, develop good breathing techniques and helping relax the muscles.
 What’s more, Yoga helps to improve body balance, correcting any bad posture.

 - Method 4: A healthy diet is known to benefit every body part.
 Doctors recommend a diet rich in anti-oxidants, omega 3s, and proteins as they are extremely beneficial to the body.
 Proteins restore the muscles cells and help to generate new tissue.
 In addition, B- complex vitamins contain essentials amino-acids to keep muscles and tendons in good condition.
 Here some of the best foods: Lentils; Walnuts; Flax-seeds; carrots; spinach; strawberries; blackberries; Fish; chicken; turkey

 - Method 5: Weight control, controlling your weight regularly helps to detect extra pounds that may be adding pressure to the muscles.
-Controlling the weigh is essential in advance athletes as more body weigh means more difficulties to control the body in demanding exercises.
-Check your weigh regularly to keep a good record of unwanted pounds.
+Controlling the weigh is essential in advance athletes as more body weight means more difficulties to control the body in demanding exercises.
+Check your weight regularly to keep a good record of unwanted pounds.